Nanded-Waghala City Municipal Corporation: List of Mayor

-List of Chairman, Standing Committee

 History

 NWCMC was established on 26 March 1997, by merging Nanded Municipal Council and adjoining Waghala Municipal Council.
 The Corporation is constituted under the provisions of Bombay Provincial Municipal Corporations Act, 1949.

 Corporation is governed by the provisions of 74th Constitutional Amendment Act, 1992.

-Geographical Scope
+Geographical scope

-Nanded City is divided in two parts i.e. Old Nanded (20.62 km2) situated north side of the Godavari river (on the left bank) and New Nanded (31.14 km2) comprising Waghala and six other newly merged villages and CIDCO area, compromising south of the Godavari River.
+Nanded City is divided in two parts i.e. Old Nanded (20.62 km2) situated north side of the Godavari River (on the left bank) and New Nanded (31.14 km2) comprising Waghala and six other newly merged villages and CIDCO area, compromising south of the Godavari River.

 The total area under the NWCMC jurisdiction is 51.76 km2 i.e. (5,176.66 Ha).